Ōyamazaki, Kyoto

 Ōyamazaki (大山崎町, Ōyamazaki-chō) is a town located in Otokuni District, Kyoto Prefecture, Japan.
-As of 1 September 2023, the town has an estimated population of 16,219 in 6722 households and a population density of 2700 persons per km².
+As of 1 September 2023, the town has an estimated population of 16,219 in 6722 households and a population density of 2700 persons per km^{2}.
 The total area of the town is 5.97 sqkm.

 Geography

 Ōyamazaki is located in southeastern Kyoto Prefecture.
 Yamazaki has been an important transportation hub since ancient times, as the hills approach the plains and the confluence of the Katsura, Uji, and Kizugawa rivers is located at the foot of Mount Tennōzan, which at 270 meters, is the highest elevation in the town.The Battle of Yamazaki, where Toyotomi Hideyoshi defeated Akechi Mitsuhide, took place at the foot of Tennōzan.
 The Yamazaki area is also known for its famous spring water.